mthvedt/qarth/README.md

 Qarth includes specific implementations for Facebook, Github, Yahoo, and Google.
 Qarth includes generic, extensible implementations for OAuth V2 and Scribe.

 For more, see the codox or examples.

-TODO CODOX
+## TODO

+* General 'strategies' to allow login without Friend...
+* Multimethods for email, userinfo, &c
+* More documentation!

 ## Logging